-Communication In China:
+Communication In China

 This can be one of the hardest parts of travelling China.
 Mandarin is by far the most widely spoken language and very few people can speak English.
 Each region has a different dialect that can be so distinct, that even Chinese people can have a hard time understanding each other.
-Try to learn a few key phrases and work on pronouncing tones! (it’s very hard)
+Try to learn a few key phrases and work on pronouncing the tones! (it’s very hard)

-Getting Around In China:
+Getting Around In China

 China has an excellent network of trains, buses and hired taxis.
 Many of the trains are extremely modern and can reach speeds of nearly 400km/hour!
-Travelling here is comfortable and affordable, given the great distances involved.
+Travelling China is comfortable and affordable, given the great distances involved.

 Taxi drivers are honest and will always use the meter.

-Visa Regulations For China:
+Visa Regulations For China

-Most travelLers will need a visa to visit mainland China.
+Most travellers will need a visa to visit mainland China.
 In most cases, this should be obtained from a Chinese embassy or consulate before departure (No Visas On Arrival).
 However, citizens from most Western countries do not need visas to visit Hong Kong and Macau.

 Getting a tourist visa (L-Visa) is fairly easy for most passports as you don’t need an invitation, which is required for business or working visas.
 The usual tourist single-entry visa is valid for a visit of 30 days and must be used within three months of the date of issue.
 A double-entry tourist visa must be used within six months of the date of issue.
 It is possible to secure a tourist visa for up to 90 days for citizens of some countries.
-Canadians pay $60, while Americans pay $140.
+Canadians pay around $100, while Americans pay around $140.

 If you have the option, it’s best to land in Hong Kong, where you don’t need a visa, and apply for the Chinese Visa there.
 Hostels, hotels and guesthouses can also arrange to get you your visa for a fee.
 You’ll need 2 photos, a photocopy of your passport and the filled out application forms.

-Entry Requirements To China:
+Entry Requirements To China

 You will need to have at least one blank page in your passport which must be valid for at least six months from the date of entry.